overextended/ox_inventory/index.md

 #### Confirm you have removed all functions trying to get loadout data

+<h4 align='center'>Confirm you have removed all functions trying to get loadout data<br>
-<h4 align='center'>Getting errors?
-You need to check your edits and confirm you removed it all properly<br>Restarting the framework or inventory should show lines causing errors (in server or client console)</h4>
+Getting errors?
+You need to check your edits and confirm you removed it all properly<br></h4>
+<h3 align='center'>Restarting the framework or inventory should show lines causing errors (in server or client console)</h3>